 On the long return trip, Austin is overtaken by Mexican troops and arrested for inciting revolution.
 He will be imprisoned without due process until September of 1835.
 After having pleaded with the Tejas settlers for moderation, he now becomes a fervent believer in the Texas Independence movement.

 Samuel Colt patents his design for a revolving pistol, designed as a gentleman's pocket pistol.
 Although the Texas Rangers will use it with great success in the 1840s, initial sales are lackluster and Colt eventually goes bankrupt.

 In a political and military coup, Antonio López de Santa Anna Pérez de Lebrón deposes his Vice-president, declares himself Dictator of Mexico, and ultimately suspends the democratic Mexican Constitution of 1824 He would later return to office as President of Mexico five times.

-The settlers in Tejas view the situation with concern and resentment.
-Their growing list of grievances include living under a dictatorship; the suspension of the Constitution of 1824, the denial of state-level autonomy for Texas; the emancipation of slaves; and the imprisonment of Austin as ample justifications for a revolution and Independence.
+Settlers in Tejas view the situation with concern and resentment.
+Their growing list of grievances include living under a dictatorship; the suspension of the democratic Constitution of 1824; the denial of state-level autonomy for Texas; the emancipation of slaves; and the imprisonment of Stephen F. Austin Austin as ample justifications for a revolution and Independence.

 September - In a conciliatory gesture, Santa Anna releases Stephen F. Austin from prison.